-A person transporting groundwater for use outside of the District and subject to the requirement to pay the groundwater transport fee shall include the amount of water transported and used outside the District in the monthly Water Production Report required under Rule 3.153.16.
-The report shall be filed with the District in the same manner, for the same reporting periods, and by the same deadlines set forth for Water Production Reports under Rule 3.153.16.
-The information to be included in the Water Production Report for groundwater transported is as follows:shall be on the appropriate Ggroundwater Ttransport Rreport form provided by the District and shall state the following:
+A person transporting groundwater for use outside of the District and subject to the requirement to pay the groundwater transport fee shall include the amount of water transported and used outside the District in the monthly Water Production Report required under Rule 3.156.
+The information to be included in the Water Production Report for groundwater transported is as follows:

-- (1) the name of the person; - (2) the well registration numbers of each well from which the person has produced groundwater transported for use outside the District; - (3) the total amount of groundwater produced from each well or well system during the immediately preceding reporting period; - (4) the total amount of groundwater transported outside of the District from each well or well system during each month of the immediately preceding reporting period; - (5) the purposes for which the water was transported; - (6) the amount and source of surface water transported, if any; and - (7) any other information requested by the District.
+- (1) the name of the person; - (2) the well registration numbers of each well from which the person has produced groundwater transported for use outside the District; - (3) the total amount of groundwater produced from each well or well system during the immediately preceding reporting period; - (4) the total amount of groundwater transported outside of the District from each well or well system during the immediately preceding reporting period; - (5) the purposes for which the water was transported; - (6) the amount and source of surface water transported, if any; and - (7) any other information requested by the District.